 Despite its silliness, I hope you learned a little something about yourself.
 I have felt all of these concerns at one time or another—maybe you too, can relate!

-In the coming months, we will work together to debunk some of the investing myths we touched upon today, such as: investing is only for the rich, it is only for old white dudes, you have “plenty of time” until retirement, and it is smart to allow a spouse to make all money decisions.
 The good news is, it won’t be hard to get on track.
 Yes, it sucks that millennial women aren’t currently investing at the same rates as men, but it’s okay—there is still plenty of time to catch up!
+Here’s a great place to start: The Often Overlooked First Step To Investing.